dappcenter/jolt/README.md

 you can use the Hash Routing method by passing `true` to the Router's `listen` function.

-Route fragments beginning with `:` are parameters, they accept any value in the url and that value is saved to the fragment name.
+Route fragments beginning with `:` are parameters, they accept any value in the url and the value is assigned to the fragment name.

 **Example:**
 ```js